-SA Factors 1 through 5 are applied to all subject sites, and SA Factors 6 through 10 are applied only to those subject sites located outside the Contiguous Urbana Growth Area (CUGA).
+SA Factors 1 through 4 are applied to all subject sites, whereas SA Factors 5 through 10 are additionally applied to subject sites located outside the Contiguous Urbana Growth Area (CUGA).
 CUGA is identified in the 'Land Use Management Areas Map' of the Champaign County Land Resource Management Plan as land designated for non-agricultural land use.
 The CUGA is updated annually to reflect accurate municipal boundaries and to reflect any adjustments to areas served by public sanitary sewer.